 ---|---|

-This original 1837 Seated Liberty Half Dime 'Large Date' has superb eye appeal with nice luster and strong strike.
-Nearly perfect color and surfaces.
-Grade: Choice AU+
+This wonderfully original 1830 Half Dime has superb eye appeal and strong strike.
+Nearly perfect color and surfaces for the grade.
+Grade: Choice XF+

 Check by mail | Credit Card/PayPal |